BhumeshKatre/tuttedude-task-2-todo/README.md

 ---

-Built with ❤️ using React, Vite, Tailwind CSS
+Built with ❤️ using React, Vite, and Tailwind